Converg3nce/matic-docs/docs/develop/metamask/custom-tokens.md

 **Configuring `Matic TEST` tokens to Metamask**

-You will also need to configure the `TEST` tokens to Matic’s Testnet for visualization if you are following the introductory Matic.js tutorial. **Switch the network on Metamask to point to the Matic testnet - https://testnetv3.matic.network **.
+You will also need to configure the `TEST` tokens to Matic’s Testnet for visualization if you are following the introductory Matic.js tutorial. **Switch the network on Metamask to point to the Matic testnet - https://rpc-mumbai.matic.today **.
 On Metamask, this will be shown as `Private Network`.

-The corresponding `TEST` token address on Matic testnet is `0x9a93c912F4eFf0254d178a18ACD980C1B05b57b0`.
-Note that this token contract address is different from that of Ropsten - since this is the `TEST` token on the Matic Network.
+The corresponding `TEST` token address on Matic testnet is `0x3f152B63Ec5CA5831061B2DccFb29a874C317502`.
+Note that this token contract address is different from that of Goerli - since this is the `TEST` token on the Matic Network.
 A detailed, screen-by-screen guide to add custom tokens is shown here:

 You can open Metamask and then click on the option for Add Token.